christophweegen/pied-piper/README.md

 ### Ending Pipes

-Note: Since "piping" is not a native Ruby syntax feature, rather than a method call in disguise (e.g: `p.|(:upcase)`), the underlying `PiedPiper` class, which wraps the initial object (e.g: `"foo"`) and on which the pipe functionality is called, is just a wrapper for the initial object which handles piping logic.
+Note: Since "piping" is not a native Ruby syntax feature, rather than a method call in disguise (e.g: `"foo".|(:upcase)`), the underlying `PiedPiper` class, which wraps the initial object (e.g: `"foo"`) and on which the pipe functionality is called, is just a wrapper for the initial object which handles piping logic.

-Everytime you finished a pipe transformation you create a new object of class `PiedPiper`, which wraps the mutated inital object again (e.g: from `"foo"` to `"FOO"`).
+Everytime you transformed an object through a pipe you create a new object of class `PiedPiper`, which wraps the mutated inital object again (e.g: from `"foo"` to `"FOO"`).

-We can build pipe-chains this way, but at the end of each pipe-chain, the piped object has to be "unwrapped" again by ending the pipe-chain with the `.end` method on the pipe object or by just writing `PiedPiper::EndOfPipe` or if you have required `pied_piper/kernel` you can just write `p_end`.
+This way, we can build pipe-chains of arbitrary length, but at the end of each pipe-chain, the piped object has to be "unwrapped" again by some kind of "terminator" object.

+This happens by "terminating" the pipe-chain with the `.end` method, which is defined on every piped object, or by just writing `PiedPiper::EndOfPipe` or if you have required `pied_piper/kernel` you can just write `p_end`.

 ```ruby
 p = piper("rats and kids")